Zoe Anderson: Relationship with mother

 Jamelia portrays Zoe's mother, Sharon Bailey, who Zoe has a difficult relationship with.

 Zoe's mother, Sharon Bailey, played by Jamelia, was reintroduced in 2023, following a brief appearance in October 2021.
 Brown has previously told Inside Soap that she hoped that Jamelia would return to Hollyoaks as she wanted to have the opportunity to work together.
-Brown watched Jamelia on television when she was younger and was excited to work with her, and revealed that she developed a bond with her offscreen and called Jamelia her "soul family".
-Brown revealed that she developed a bond with her offscreen and called Jamelia her "soul family".
+Brown watched Jamelia on television when she was younger and was excited to work with her, noting that she developed a bond with her offscreen and called Jamelia her "soul family".
 Jamelia revealed that Sharon's return would "unsettle the family dynamic", saying that "Sharon hasn't always prioritised her daughter and her mum [Pearl] is stuck in the middle.
 There’s a lot for them to work through and I can't wait for viewers to see how that plays out on screen."
 The relationship is tested when it is revealed that Sharon told Sam about Zoe's pregnancy and her decision to have an abortion, which makes Zoe furious.
 Referring to the situation, Brown told Inside Soap:

 "Zoe feels betrayed by Sharon and can't believe she told her business to the person she had asked her to keep it from.
 They don't have the best mother-daughter relationship, Zoe was practically raised by her grandma Pearl as Sharon put her career before being a parent.
 I actually don't agree with Zoe hiding the pregnancy from Sam, they should've had a conversation.
 But Zoe thought it was easier not to tell him and get his hopes up, and she was making that decision for herself."

 In 2024, Jamelia chose to leave Hollyoaks and Zoe was involved in Sharon's exit story, which aired in April 2024.
 In the storyline, Sharon decides to move to Dubai and tries to persuade Zoe to leave with her, but Zoe does not want to leave her friends and family in the village.
 Zoe then tells Sharon that she needs her to be proud of who she is now rather than taking her to Dubai to make up for being absent during her childhood.
 When Sharon leaves, Zoe tells "tearfully" tells Pearl that leaving is "just" what Sharon does.